Ten Tips to Take the Dread out of Commission Accruals

 For better or worse, accrual processing is a lot like the movie Groundhog Day.
 In the film, Bill Murray plays the part of Phil, a weatherman who is stuck living the same day over and over.
 At first, he dreaded the day and felt stuck in a nightmarish loop but ultimately embraces his circumstances and makes the most of them.
 He asked himself what could be learned and sought to better himself with each repetition.
 In the world of commission processing, we manage our work lives around the same monthly and quarterly deliverables again and again, and we too get to choose whether or not we want to master those circumstances.
 Here are ten tips that I developed over the many years of living my Groundhog Day of commission processing:

-- Factor in revenue recognition.
+Factor in revenue recognition.
 Held and released revenue can have a significant impact on commissions.
 Be sure that your accrual includes sales that have been released from prior periods and excludes those sales that will be deferred to a future date.
 (More on ASC 606 and commissions.)

 You don’t need to dread commission accruals.
 Embrace them as your very own Groundhog Day, and master the circumstances.
 Learn to take a methodical approach, leveraging what is known and learning from your mistakes.
 This will enable you to work smarter, reduce effort, and improve the margin of error.
 Once uncertainty is removed from the equation, you will no longer dread the process and may even start to look forward to those monthly commissions reviews.